-- 4. Use different ways to ask people to give: invitations from members of the congregation during worship, letters to members, adherents, friends, posts on social media, face-to-face meetings. - 5.
+- 4. Use different ways to ask people to give.
+Invitations from members of the congregation during worship, letters to members, adherents, friends, posts on social media, personal meetings with people. - 5.
 Examine the language in your communications.
-Are you extending an invitation to participate in generously supporting the mission and vision of your congregation or is your language more of a plea?
-Instead of saying, "We've only raised \$80,000 of our \$100,000 budget," consider saying, "Hurray!
-We've raised \$80,000 (or 80%) of our budget so far.
-Thank you!
-We look forward to meeting our

-- budget in the coming months."
-Instead of saying, "We are behind budget and need to keep the youth program going," consider saying, "God has called us into a ministry with youth.
-We invite you to come on the journey with us.
+Are you extending an invitation to participate in generously supporting the mission and vision of your congregation?
+Or is your language more of a plea?
+Instead of saying, "we've only raised \$80,000 of our \$100,000 budget," consider saying, "Hurray!
+We've raised \$80,000 (or 80%) of our budget so far thank-you!
+We look forward to meeting our budget in the coming months."
+Instead of saying, "we are behind budget and need to keep the X program going," consider saying, "God has called us into a ministry / mission of X. We invite you to come on the journey with us.
 Will you financially support us and share in this exciting mission?"
-Can you feel the difference? - 6.
-If you have a compelling story or testimonial, share it in your communications.
+Can you feel the difference? - If you have a compelling story or testimonial, share it in your communications.
 Pictures of projects and people impacted by your mission and ministry are extremely helpful.